nightroman/Invoke-Build/Tasks/Import/README.md

 In a module, to export:

 - Define tasks in a usual script file, e.g. *MyModule.tasks.ps1*.
-- Export an alias with a full path to *MyModule.tasks.ps1*.
+- In the module *.psm1* define and export an alias to this script.

 ```powershell
     Set-Alias MyModule.tasks $PSScriptRoot/MyModule.tasks.ps1